chong12007/Monster_Hunter_Now_auto_script/README.md

 2. Connect your phone to pc with usb
 3. Open Developer mode and able usb debugger
 4. Then you should able access your phone through pc mouse
+5. Zoom out until only monster icon were show
-5. Then run the code
+6. Then run the code

 ## What it Does
 * Slay the small mobs surrounding you.